vnnsrk/Twitter-Sentiment-Analysis/README.md

 The goal of the project is to identify if we can detect the user partitions belonging to a specific political party or who favours a specific candidate.

 ## Dependencies
-1. Python Twitter API warpper
+1. Python Twitter API wrapper
 2. PySpark
 3. findspark
 4. json - Python wrapper